swalak/spring-exercise/NOTES.md

 It will not return the message to the user, but it may log sensitive info, which may be a problem in this case.
 I am aware of this.
 12. retryability ignores http header "retry-after" - too much detail
+13. I can spent forever on this project but gotta stop somewhere so won't do:
+    1. swagger
+    1. healthcheck
+    1. observability metrics

 # How to use
 ```shell
 curl -s -X POST -d '{"companyNumber":"06500244"}' -H "Content-Type: application/json" -H 'x-api-key: xxxx' "http://localhost:8080/api/v1/search"